India is open to international tourism

 .
 Qatar Airways also has fairly priced flights from Europe to Delhi with a short transit in DohaDOH

-- Airlines that frequently fly from the UK, Germany, France, and other European countries to Delhi include Air France, Air India, British Airways, Japan Airlines, KLM, Lufthansa, LOT, Qatar Airways, Singapore Airlines, SWISS, and Turkish Airlines.
+- Airlines that frequently fly from the UK, Germany, France, and other European countries to Delhi include Air France, Air India, British Airways, KLM, Lufthansa, LOT, Qatar Airways, Singapore Airlines, Turkish Airlines, and Virgin Atlantic.

 - Consider departure airports in neighboring countries to increase your chance of spotting the best deal.
 Especially look for large airports that serve as hubs for multiple airlines.
 For example, if you live in Western Europe, check air tickets to Delhi from Amsterdam, Frankfurt, London, Madrid, Paris, and Rome.
-Use European low-cost airlines such as RyanAir, EasyJet, and Eurowings to fly to the hub, then save hundreds of euros by taking a cheaper long-haul flight to your final destination.
+Leverage frequent promotions from European budget carriers like RyanAir, EasyJet, and Eurowings to reach a major hub; from there, take a cheaper long-haul flight to your final destination, potentially saving hundreds of euros.

 and ManchesterMAN